 On March 12, 2025, Lee Valley Tools, Ltd., a Canadian retailer specializing in woodworking, gardening, and home improvement products, discovered a significant data breach affecting its customers.
 Upon investigation, the company identified unauthorized access to its systems, which occurred on two separate occasions: first on October 8, 2024, and again on March 12, 2025.

 As of today, Lee Valley Tools has not publicly disclosed detailed information regarding how the breach occurred or who was responsible.
-However, the exposure of credit card information, including CVV codes, indicates a serious security incident.
 This type of breach can potentially lead to fraudulent charges, identity theft, and other financial crimes.

 If you have received a notification from Lee Valley Tools about this data breach, it is important to take immediate steps to protect yourself: